This summary of modern physics in one table is written

 Lines 6 to 9

-physics.
-The unknown aspects include the electron mass and the fine structure constant.
+The unexplained observations of nature include the electron mass and the fine structure constant.

-The literature contains only two unification approaches that claim
+The mentioned half a million publications contain only two unification approaches that claim

-to deduce all 9 lines.
+to deduce all 9 lines from a single one.
 This is not a typo.

 The two unification approaches are the octonion model by Tejinder